 In April 2014, we opened our second distribution center, located in Commerce, GA.
 We incurred certain start-up costs related to the opening of this distribution center, including costs associated with securing the 962,280 square foot site and entering into the lease arrangements.
-As of May 2, 2015 through May 1, 2016, we are entitled to occupy 554,040 square feet of the facility and are under a lease obligation to incrementally add square footage up to 962,280 square feet through November 2017.
+As of May 2, 2015, we were entitled to occupy 554,040 square feet of the facility and are under a lease obligation to incrementally add square footage up to 962,280 square feet through November 2017.
 During fiscal year 2014, we also incurred additional costs associated with the opening and start-up of the Commerce, GA distribution center.
-In addition, for fiscal year 2014 and for the thirty-nine weeks ended November 1, 2014 we incurred \$0.3 million of pre-opening expenses primarily consisting of inventory transportation costs, employee travel expenses and occupancy costs.
-We also made capital expenditures related to the new distribution center of \$0.7 million and \$5.1 million for the thirty-nine weeks ended October 31, 2015 and November 1, 2014, respectively, and \$5.2 million and \$0.9 million in fiscal years 2014 and 2013, respectively.
+In addition, we incurred \$0.3 million of pre-opening expenses primarily consisting of inventory transportation costs, employee travel expenses and occupancy costs.
+We also made capital expenditures related to the new distribution center of \$5.2 million and \$0.9 million in fiscal years 2014 and 2013, respectively.
 In addition, we incurred costs related to hiring and training new associates for this distribution center.
-We expect to make additional expenditures related to our utilization of this additional space through 2017.
+We expect to make additional expenditures related to our utilization of this additional space in fiscal year 2015.